AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 :exclamation: **Caution:** STUDENT_NAME is case-insensitive and supports partial matching.
 For example, `john` will match `John Doe` and `john doe`.
 You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.

-:exclamation: **Caution:** STATUS should only appear at most once and should not be empty.
+:exclamation: **Caution:** STATUS should only appear at most once.
-STUDENT_NAME can be zero or multiple, but they all can't be empty.
+STUDENT_NAME can appear zero or multiple times.

 #### Delete Homework from a Student